 If you are a member of the military and considering divorce or annulment in New Jersey, there are special rules that apply that will impact your rights and the process of formally terminating your relationship.
 Members of the armed services and their spouses may face less stringent residency requirements in terms of where the divorce or annulment may be filed.
 The fact that military members and their spouses may have different home states, and the military serviceperson may be stationed on a base in yet a third state can create enormous logistical problems.
 We know that many parties considering military divorce are unsure where they can and should filed for divorce or annulment so are experienced New Jersey military divorce attorneys at the Micklin Law Group have provided an overview of these logistical issues.

-New Jersey state law permits members of the military and their spouses to file for divorce if they are stationed in New Jersey without satisfying the New Jersey residency requirements that apply to civilian divorces.
+New Jersey state law permits members of the military and their spouses to file for divorce in NJ, if they are stationed in New Jersey without satisfying the New Jersey residency requirements that apply to civilian divorces.
 The residency requirement may be shortened or waived in cases involving military divorce.
 If you are in the military or a spouse of someone in military service, you have a choice of forums for your divorce including:

 - State where the military member is stationed